UncleJunVIP/Mortar/README.md

         - "4 in 1"
         - "(Europe)"
         - "(Japan)"
-      inclusive_filters: # Inclusive filters are applied second.
-If ROM filename contains any of these it will be included
-        - "USA"
-        - "En,"

     table_columns: # Used by CUSTOM hosts.
 Match each value with the exact text used in the HTML Table
       filename_header: "File Name"